smartdevicelink/sdl_evolution/proposals/NNNN-Processing-of-unknown-enum-values-by-SDL-and-Mobile-libraries.md

 ## Potential downsides
-  In the case, new RPC's would added, the new structures/enums should be implemented with additional implementation of filtering mechanism for particular objects.
+  In the case, new RPCs would added, the new structures/enums should be implemented with additional implementation of filtering mechanism for particular objects.

   **Note:** For `RegisterAppInterface` we cannot keep connection if invalid param is present due to the current flow of the older SDL versions.
 The connection can be dropped (End Session) by SDL Core but not by mobile device (SDL library).